ZohaibKhan31/Diabetes_Prediciton/README.md

 # Diabetes_Prediciton_Using_ML
 It involves exploratory data analysis (EDA) using numpy,pandas, matplotlib, and seaborn.
 Techniques Used:-
-Data Cleaning
+Data Cleaning,
-Data Visualization
+Data Visualization,
-Machine Learning Modeling
+Machine Learning Modeling,